Accounting for Asylum Seeker Services

 Asylum Seekers by Shelter Type (Individuals)

 Individuals seeking asylum residing in City shelters are classified into one of three household types: families with children, adult families, and single adults.
 The census is broken down by household type.
-The proportion of the population that is families with children has been the largest share of the population in FY 2024, and on May 26, 2024, represented 77% of the asylum-seeking population in NYC funded shelter.
+Families with children made up the largest share of the population in FY 2024, and on September 15, 2024, represented 78% of the asylum-seeking population in NYC funded shelter.

 On March 15th, 2024, the Adams Administration entered into a stipulation of settlement agreement with the Legal Aid Society and the Coalition for the Homeless regarding the City’s Right to Shelter law, as it applies to single adults.[2]
 Those seeking an extension of their stay must prove they have a disability or extenuating circumstances.
 Single adults who do not have extenuating circumstances must depart shelter when their notice matures.
 Another part of the stipulation requires the closure of waiting rooms or overflow sites, locations where asylum seekers were forced to wait in line for a new shelter assignment.
 [3]